 - Wider expertise.
 Through the hiring of contract lawyers and engaging offshore firms, law firms can expand their range of expertise and enhance the services they offer.

-Here are some examples of tasks that you can delegate when outsourcing legal work:
+Here are some examples of tasks that you can delegate when you outsource legal services:

 - Research.
 Delegating client and case research to capable legal assistants can save lawyers valuable time and effort.